 The classroom teacher will provide assignments, requiring a full day of work activities, for each student placed in ISS.
 Students are responsible for returning completed assignments to their teachers for grading and inclusion in the normal academic plans for class work.

-Inductive Procedure for ISS

 Students will appear for ISS at the designated start of the school day.
 Students will bring with them.